-There's two main reasons for this: first, the currently significant cost difference between e and fossil kerosene (see above) is a deterrent for a demand uptake.
+There's two main reasons for this: first, the currently significant cost difference between e-kerosene and fossil kerosene (see above) is a deterrent for a demand uptake.
 Mandates will create demand for e-kerosene that will drive its price down.
-Second, by creating more certainty of demand, mandates would ensure investors confidence and thus drive investments that will result in a decrease in e-kerosene production costs.
+Second, by creating more certainty of demand, mandates ensure investors' confidence and thus drive investments that will result in a decrease in e-kerosene production costs.
 This has been the experience to date in other areas, such as the deployment of renewable electricity.

-15. Why mandates can and should cover all fuel sales in Europe?
+15. Why should mandates cover all fuel sales in Europe?

 Europe has the legal authority to regulate all fuel sales and should therefore do so in order to cover the largest amount possible of aviation's emissions.
-Extra-EU represents the majority of the EU aviation's emissions so all flights refuelling in the EU should be included.
-An additional argument for the inclusion of extra-EU flights is that only including intra-EU flights may lead to market distortions, and some European carriers would have most of their emissions exempted.
+Extra-EU flights represent the majority of the EU aviation's emissions so all flights refuelling in the EU should be included.
+An additional argument for the inclusion of extra-EU flights is that only including intra-EU flights may lead to market distortions, and some European carriers would have most of their fuel purchases exempted.